flame-engine/flame/tutorials/2_sprite_animations_gestures/README.md

     // Just like we have a `loadSpriteAnimation` function, here we can use
     // `loadSprite`.
 To use it, we just need to inform the asset's path
-    // and the position and size which will define the section of the image
+    // and the position and size defining the section of the whole image
     // that we want.
 If we wanted to have a sprite with the full image, `srcPosition`
     // and `srcSize` could just be omited unpressedButton = await loadSprite(